-Switzerland has a civil law system.
-The main source of real estate law is codified law, namely:

-- the Swiss Federal Code of Obligations (in particular Art.
-58 regarding the liability of owners for defects of a building; Arts.
-216-221 regarding real estate sales and purchases, options and pre-emption rights; and Arts.
-253-301 regarding leases and usufructuary leases); - the Swiss Federal Civil Code (in particular Arts.
-641-712t regarding real estate; Arts.
-730-792 regarding easements and real burdens; Arts.
-793-875 regarding mortgages; and Arts.
-942-977 regarding the land register); - the Swiss Federal Act on the Acquisition of Real Estate by Persons Abroad (so-called Lex Koller), the Swiss Federal Debt Enforcement and Bankruptcy Act; and - the Ordinance on the Land Register.

-Public law, including rules regarding zoning, planning, procurement and environmental issues, is also relevant, as well as various acts in relation to tax issues.
+Switzerland has a civil law system, so the main source of real estate law is codified law, namely the Swiss Federal Code of Obligations (in particular art.
+58 regarding the liability of owners for defects of a building; arts.
+216-221 regarding real estate sales and purchases, options and pre-emption rights; and arts.
+253-301 regarding leases), the Swiss Federal Civil Code (in particular arts.
+641-712t regarding real estate; arts.
+730-792 regarding easements and real burdens; arts.
+793-875 regarding mortgages; and arts.
+942-977 regarding the land register), the Swiss Federal Act on the Acquisition of Real Estate by Persons Abroad (so-called Lex Koller), the Swiss Federal Debt Enforcement and Bankruptcy Act, and the Ordinance on the Land Register.
+Public law including rules regarding zoning, planning, procurement and environmental issues is also relevant, as well as various acts in relation to tax issues.